> auto-paper-improvement-loop

 Feishu Notification (if configured)

-After each round's review AND at final completion, check ~/.claude/feishu.json:
+After each round's review AND at final completion, check ~/.codex/feishu.json:

 - After each round: Send